OpenSUTD/DiscoverSUTD-2021-microsite/.github/ISSUE_TEMPLATE/student-organisation-details.md

 ---
 name: Student Organisation Details
 about: To submit Student Organisation details to be updated on DiscoverSUTD website
-title: "[SOD] - [Insert name of your Student Organisation] "
+title: "[Insert name of your Student Organisation] "
-labels: needs-review, proposal
+labels: Student Organisation Details
-assignees: Jolow99, castlemas, hariz-wrts
+assignees: castlemas, jolow99

 ---

 **Name of Student Organisation***
-[Insert name of Student OrganisationHere]
+[Insert name of Student Organisation Here]

 **Cluster**
 [Insert cluster your Student Organisation belongs to e.g. Arts and Culture / Specialist / Sports / Student Government]